rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 The variables are processed in the order in the table.
 You can change the order by selecting a row and using the Up/Down buttons at the top of the form.
 Only one row can be moved at a time.
 The delete button, also at the top of the form, removes selected rows.

-You can copy the settings on the form to other tabs.
-Set the `Copy To` CheckBoxes as desired.

-Note the textbox adjacent to the `Edit` button is a `Dictionary` representation of the table settings in `JSON` format.
+Note the textbox adjacent to the `Edit` button is a representation of the table settings in `JSON` format.
 You can edit it if you want, but the form is probably easier to use.

 ### Edit interactively
 Brings up files one at a time for manual processing.
 A dialog box lets you tell Housekeeper when you are done.
 You can save the file or not, or choose to abort.
 Aborting stops processing and returns you to the Housekeeper main form.